You never stop learning how to improve your writing. The art of writing is a craft, and the more you write, the better it gets each day.

 9. Reduce your writing tics

-Every writer uses tic words without thinking.
+Every writer uses tic words or phrases without thinking.

 I know for me, it’s the words just, so, and very.
 I use them far too frequently and spend my time chasing and deleting them after any first draft.